streamdata-gallery-master/template/_transportation/amadeus/airports-nearest-relevant-get.md

     get:
       summary: Nearest Relevant Airport - Find the most useful nearby airport to a given location.
-      description: <p>This service gives the most relevant airports in a radius of 500 km around the given coordinates
+      description: This service gives the most relevant airports in a radius of 500 km around the given coordinates
       operationId: airports.nearest_relevant.get
       parameters:
       - in: query